sharpcoding/key-value-state-container/README.md

 ## Precautions

-Although the library is already used in the production environment, it is still in the early stage of development, so API and some specific naming might change.
+Although the library is already used in the production environment, it is still in the early stage of development 🧪, so API and some specific naming might change.

 ## Roadmap

 - sagas - right now it is visible in `clearAllEnqueuedActions()`
-- improved developer experience
+- improved developer experience with custom logs
+- computed attributes

 ## Installation